 Vegan Pull-apart Cinnamon Bread

 Here is the first bake since I departed for a long vacation with my family.
 The bread that I made today is my second try.
-My kid shown me the picture from the web and require me to make it for them during their tea time a long time ago.
+My kid showed me the picture from the web and require me to make it for them during their tea time a long time ago.
 I fell in love with it instantly, it’s such a moist and fluffy, soft bread that’s I never made before.
 Thanks to Joy, she lent me to her recipe.

 I haven’t been here quite a few weeks since.
 And I had read through all the blogger’s wonderful posts if I could squeeze any resting time, I missed you all a lot.